The Career & Technical Scholarship (CTS) application is open until Tuesday, October 24, 2023 at 9 p.m. PST.

 Residency:

-- Be a Washington state resident.
+- You must be a Washington resident.
 In most cases, a Washington resident lives in the state for one year immediately before starting college or a program.
 WSOS accepts undocumented applicants.
-Questions? read the WSOS residency summary.

 Financial need:

-- Have a family income (adjusted gross income plus all untaxed income) that does not exceed 125% of Washington state median family income based on family size.
+- Meet the following income limitations: Have a family income (adjusted gross income plus all untaxed income) that does not exceed 125% of Washington state median family income based on family size.

 Education plan:

-- You can’t intend to earn bachelor’s degree immediately after completion of your program.
+- You don’t intend to earn a bachelor’s degree immediately after completing your program.
 If you do, apply for the Baccalaureate Scholarship.

 - Plan to enroll in at least three credits every fall, winter, and spring term.
 Scholars enrolled in eligible apprenticeship programs may be exempt from this policy.